Updated August 2021

 On the flip side, technology is making it easier to learn about personal finance, as well as giving us additional opportunities to save and invest money in ways that were unthinkable in 1996.

-I look forward to reviewing the updated version of this book, “The Next Millionaire Next Door,” which was published in 2018.
-In the meantime, it’s not a bad idea to browse through the original version the next time you’re in the bookstore or the library.
+An updated version of this book, “The Next Millionaire Next Door,” was published in 2018.
+I have not had a chance to review it, but based on the original, I think it’s pretty good idea to check it out the next time you’re in the bookstore or the library.

 Have you read this book?
 What are your thoughts?
 Do you think that it’s easier or harder to achieve millionaire status today compared to a generation ago?
 Comment below!